(TIMUR, 1336 to 1405 – continued)

 In his entire adult life Timur was not to remain settled at one place for more than a couple of years, and after 1371 he was moving again with his army, in pursuit of the plunder that gave wealth to his followers and some meaning to his rule.
 Seeing himself as the new Genghis Khan and needing to conquer to live up to Genghis Khan's image, he went east and ravaged the countryside around Issyk-kul, and he made the people there his subjects.
 In the winter of 1377 he fought one of his major battles near Sauran.
 And in 1380 he occupied Kashgar (now Shufu in eastern-most China).

 Then, Timur campaigned to the west of Samarkand.
 He overran Herat and forced that city to pay him tribute.
-He went south to Sistan and raged against its capital, Zarendj, and there he sought to punish and make an example of the inhabitants of that city for their resistance.
+He went south to Sistan and raged against its capital, Zarendj, and he sought to punish and make an example of its inhabitants for their resistance.
 He massacred men, women and children, and he burned what he and his army could not carry away.

-To the north at the city of Sabzavar, he crushed a revolt and massacred nearly 2000 slaves, and he is reported to have made a monument with mortar, brick and their bodies as a warning to others against revolt.
+To the north, at the city of Sabzavar, he crushed a revolt and massacred nearly 2000 slaves, and he is reported to have made a monument with mortar, brick and their bodies as a warning to others against revolt.
 He conquered in Persia, which had been divided among warlords and torn by dissension.
-And there he berated Shia for what he called their errors, and he executed a local Shia ruler.
+And there, as a Sunni, he berated Shia for what he called their errors, and he executed a local Shia ruler.

 While Timur was busy in Persia, a Mongol force came south to Georgia, from the forest region around Moscow.
 In 1391 Timur pushed them back toward Moscow, and in late 1391, heavily laden with goods and in need of rest and reinforcements, Timur and his army returned to Samarkand.